JDCHEN778/Cal-Hacks-Twitter-Predictor/README.md

-# Cal-Hacks-Twitter-Predictor
+# Cool-Bean-Project
-Cal Hacks 2019 Team Cool Beans
+A hackathon project.